 Gloucester, MA 01930

-Be sure to put "Committee for the Arts" on the memo line of the check.
+Be sure to make the check out to 'the Gloucester Fund' and to put "Committee for the Arts" on the memo line of the check.

 Civic Art Collection and Public Art Documents --coming soon--

 Please click here for a PDF for the 2014 Poet Laureate Call for Applications